OooShiny-Community/migration/mailserver.md

 ### DMARC Record

-DMARC stands for Domain-based Message Authentication, Reporting and Conformance.
-DMARC can help receiving email servers to identify legitimate emails and prevent your domain name from being used by email spoofing.
+DMARC (Domain-based Message Authentication, Reporting and Conformance) can help receiving email servers to identify legitimate emails and prevent your domain name from being used by email spoofing.

 To create a DMARC record, go to your DNS manager and add a TXT record.
 In the name field, enter `_dmarc`.
 In the value field, enter the following.
-(You should create the dmarc@shiny.ooo email address.)
+(Make sure to reate the dmarc@shiny.ooo email address)

     v=DMARC1; p=none; pct=100; rua=mailto:dmarc@shiny.ooo